googleapis/google-cloud-python/packages/google-auth/docs/user-guide.rst

 additional steps:

 #.
 If you are using the :mod:`google.auth.transport.requests` transport, vendor
-   in the `requests-toolbelt`_ library into you app, and enable the App Engine monkeypatch.
+   in the `requests-toolbelt`_ library into your app, and enable the App Engine monkeypatch.
 Refer `App Engine documentation`_ for more details on this.
 #.
-To make HTTPS calls, enable the ``ssl`` library for you app by adding the
+To make HTTPS calls, enable the ``ssl`` library for your app by adding the
    following configuration to the ``app.yaml`` file::

         libraries:
         - name: ssl
           version: latest

 #.
-Enable billing for you App Engine project.
+Enable billing for your App Engine project.
 Then enable socket support for
    your app.
 This can be achieved by setting an environment variable in the ``app.yaml`` file::